goranb131/hivemindless-chat/readme.md

 clang -o chat_server server.c -lpthread

-TalkFree Chat: No Bloat.
+HiveMindless chat: No Bloat.
 Just Talk.

 TalkFree is a minimalist terminal-based chat application built in C, designed to run on UNIX systems like FreeBSD, macOS, and Illumos.
-It focuses on simplicity, privacy, and efficiency, avoiding the unnecessary complexity of modern bloated communication tools.
+It is an anti-bloat statement.

 Features